HeiningaVE/HeiningaVE.github.io/CV.md

 # Peer-review activities for academic journals
 - PLoS ONE
-- Journal of Child Psychology and Psychiatry (JCPP), together with Dr. G.H. van Roekel
+- Journal of Child Psychology and Psychiatry (JCPP)
-- Psychological Bulletin, together with Dr. E. Nederhof
+- Psychological Bulletin

 # Teaching experience